akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--The Public Clone URL is a public, read-only Git URL over which anyone can clone the project.
 Feel free to give out that URL and post it on your web site or what have you.-->

-Die „Public Clone URL“ ist eine öffentliche Git URL, die man zum Klonen des Projekts verwenden kann. Über diese URL kann lediglich lesend zugegriffen werden.
+Die „Public Clone URL“ ist eine öffentliche Git-URL, die man zum Klonen des Projekts verwenden kann. Über diese URL kann lediglich lesend zugegriffen werden.
 Ein Schreibzugriff ist nicht möglich.
 Du kannst diese URL beliebig weiter verteilen und zum Beispiel auch auf Deiner Homepage oder einem anderen Medium veröffentlichen.

 <!--The Your Clone URL is a read/write SSH-based URL that you can read or write over only if you connect with the SSH private key associated with the public key you uploaded for your user.
 When other users visit this project page, they won’t see that URL—only the public one.-->

-Die „Your Clone URL“ ist eine auf SSH basierte URL, mit Hilfe derer, vom Projekt gelesen, als auch geschrieben werden kann.
-Diese URL kann aber nur der Anwender nutzen, der im Besitz des privaten Schlüssel ist, welcher zu dem öffentlichen Schlüssel gehört, der bei dem GitHub Benutzer für dieses Projekt hinterlegt ist (Du hast den öffentlichen Schlüssel bei der Registrierung Deines Accounts angegeben)..
+Die „Your Clone URL“ ist eine auf SSH basierte URL, mit Hilfe derer vom Projekt gelesen, als auch geschrieben werden kann.
+Diese URL kann aber nur der Anwender nutzen, der im Besitz des privaten Schlüssel ist, welcher zu dem öffentlichen Schlüssel gehört, der bei dem GitHub-Benutzer für dieses Projekt hinterlegt ist (Du hast den öffentlichen Schlüssel bei der Registrierung Deines Accounts angegeben).
 Dieser Link wird allerdings nur Dir angezeigt.
 Andere Benutzer, die Deine Projekte besuchen, können nur die „Public Clone URL“ sehen.

 <!--### Importing from Subversion ###-->
 ### Import von Subversion ###

 <!--If you have an existing public Subversion project that you want to import into Git, GitHub can often do that for you.
 At the bottom of the instructions page is a link to a Subversion import.
 If you click it, you see a form with information about the import process and a text box where you can paste in the URL of your public Subversion project (see Figure 4-9).-->

-Wenn Du bereits ein Subversion Projekt hast und dieses in Git importieren möchtest, kann GitHub Dir diese Aufgabe in vielen Fällen übernehmen.
+Wenn Du bereits ein Subversion-Projekt hast und dieses in Git importieren möchtest, kann GitHub Dir diese Aufgabe in vielen Fällen übernehmen.
 Am Ende der Seite mit den Hilfestellungen ist ein Link, der Dich auf die Seite mit dem Formular zum Importieren eines Subversion Projekts weiterleitet.
-Du musst in diesem Formular nur die URL des Subversion Projekts angeben (siehe Abbildung 4-9).
+Du musst in diesem Formular nur die URL des Subversion-Projekts angeben (siehe Abbildung 4-9).

 <!--Figure 4-9.
 Subversion importing interface.-->